Along the Naramata Bench

 Nearby Penticton is a resort town and is situated between two lakes – Okanagan Lake and Skaha Lake.
 Both have beaches, good swimming, boating activities and Okanagan Lake has a popular beachfront walkway.
 Parks, kid’s activities, golf, fishing, and on a hot day floating the Penticton River Channel.
 Ice cream, cafes, restaurants, pubs and an eclectic mix of shops can be found here.

-Naramata is 15 km (10 mi) north of Penticton on the eastern side of Okanagan Lake.
+Naramata is 15 km (10 mi) north of Penticton on the eastern side of Okanagan Lake in the Thompson Okanagan region of BC.
 Penticton is located 63 km (39 mi) north of Osoyoos and 72 km (45 mi) south of Kelowna.

 The townsite of Naramata was founded by John Moore Robinson, who started the fruit industry in this part of the Okanagan Valley and also founded the townships of nearby Peachland and Summerland.
 Robinson named the town Naramata, meaning the Smile of the Manitou, after Naramattah, the wife of the great Sioux Indian Chief Big Moose.